The ultimate guide to part-time employment rights for workers

 The majority of students working part-time will never earn enough in the year to have to pay tax on their wages, but if you do earn megabucks, you'll have to cough up.

 Everyone in the UK gets a personal allowance, which is the amount you're allowed to earn in a year before you get taxed.
-This figure is reassessed annually – currently it's set at £11,000, but is due to rise to £11,500 in 2017.
+This figure is reassessed annually – currently it's set at £11,500.

 To make sure you're paying the right amount of tax (if any) you'll be given a tax code, which tells your employers if they should tax your earnings and by how much.

 When you're first employed, you might be put on an emergency tax code, which will entail you paying more tax than you probably need to.
-If this is the case, call up the HMRC to sort this out so you don't pay out when you shouldn't have too.
+If this is the case, call up the HMRC to sort this out so you're not overpaying.

 If you're feeling impatient and want to find out how much tax rebate you could be entitled to, give our tax refund calculator a whirl!